Inverting the coupling of the signed Gausssian free field with a loop soup: Introduction

 However in \cite{SabotTarres2015RK} the link with the Ising model is only implicit, and a natural question is whether Ray-Knight inversion can be described in a simpler form if we enlarge the state space of the dynamics, and in particular include the ``hidden'' spin variables.

-The answer is positive, and goes through an extension of the Ray-Knight isomorphism introduced by Lupu \cite{Lupu2014LoopsGFF}, which couples the sign of the GFF to the path of the Markov chain.
+The answer is positive, and goes through a ``signed'' extension of the Ray-Knight isomorphism following Lupu's approach \cite{Lupu2014LoopsGFF}, which couples the sign of the GFF to the Markovian path.
 The Ray-Knight inversion will turn out to take a rather simple form in Theorem \ref{thm-Poisson} of the present paper, where it will be defined not only through the spin variables but also random currents associated to the field though an extra Poisson Point Process.
+Further, in Theorem \ref{ThmPoissonLoopSoup} we will describe how the process we construct inverts Lupu's ``signed'' isomorphism between a loop-soup and a discrete GFF.